TauchmanD/data.ml-recommender/README.md

 ```console
 python -m Recommender
 ```
-- Currencly you should be prompted with this menu:
+- Currently you should be prompted with this menu:
 ![Menu Example](docs/menu.png)